Sripurandan (North)

 Sripurandan (North) is a village in the Udayarpalayam taluk of Ariyalur district, Tamil Nadu, India.

 Demographics

 As per the 2001 census, Sripurandan (North) had a total population of 3029 with 1523 males and 1506 females.

-Stolen Idols
+Temple

+The village has a dilapidated Brihadeeswarar temple from 9th-century Chola period.

-The village became famous in 2008, when theft of 8 idols were discovered from a 9th-century Chola temple was discovered by Government of India officials.
+In 2008, theft of 8 idols from the temple was discovered by Government of India officials.
 One of these idols, the Sripuranthan Natarajan Idol found its way to the National Gallery of Australia.
-Two of the stolen statues were consequently returned and are now displayed in the Government Museum at Kumbakonam.
+Some of the stolen statues were consequently returned and are now displayed in the Government Museum at Kumbakonam.